SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

    that invalid conditions are unlikely to arise.
-   Nonetheless, in situations where invalid conditions are possible, an assertion is an effective way to ensure that such conditions are likely to be highlighted and noticed during development, before your app is published.
+   Nonetheless, in situations where invalid conditions are possible, an assertion is an effective way to ensure that such conditions are highlighted and noticed during development, before your app is published.